ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy-helm.md

 #### Installing and configuring Helm

 There are two parts to Helm: The client and the Helm server (Tiller).
-When you created your environment, an instance of Tiller was installed.
-Before we continue we must install the [client](https://docs.helm.sh/using_helm/#installing-helm) and configure it with our Tiller instance.
+When you created your environment, an instance of Tiller was installed automatically.
+This Tiller instance will need to be configured with your Helm installation.

-You can install the client via Homebrew on the Mac:
+Install the client via Homebrew or by other [means](https://docs.helm.sh/using_helm/#installing-helm):

-`brew install kubernetes-helm`
+`$ brew install kubernetes-helm`

-And configure configure Tiller with:
+Now configure the installation with Tiller:

-`helm init --tiller-namespace <env-name>`
+`$ helm init --tiller-namespace <env-name>`

 When succesful, you'll be greeted with the message:

 `Happy Helming`

 This is an indication we're ready to deploy our applicaton.